 The spinning wheel means iOS started loading but got stuck partway through.
 Your iPhone isn’t bricked.
 It’s caught in a loop where the operating system can’t finish booting.

 The most common trigger is an interrupted software update.
 If your iPhone lost power or Wi-Fi during an iOS update, the installation can corrupt system files.
-According to Apple’s support page on update issues, keeping your device plugged in and connected to Wi-Fi throughout the entire update process prevents this.
+According to Apple’s support article on iOS update issues, users should keep the device plugged in and on Wi-Fi for the entire process, which Apple lists as the first of 5 troubleshooting steps when an update fails.

 Other causes include critically low storage (under 500 MB free) during an update, a rogue app that crashes on launch, or in rare cases, hardware problems with the storage chip.
 If your iPhone keeps restarting in a loop before reaching the spinning wheel, the root cause is usually the same.